As John Paul II explained, the repeated prayers in the rosary help us get more in touch with the deepest desires in our souls for God.

 Third, we can pray the rosary in different ways, customizing it to fit the needs of the moment.
 Sometimes we might focus on the words of the prayers, thinking, for example, of Gabriel’s greeting to Our Lady as we slowly say with great devotion, “Hail Mary, full of grace, the Lord is with thee.”
 At other times, we might reflect on the mysteries of Christ’s life, prayerfully contemplating scenes such as his birth in Bethlehem, his transfiguration, or his death on the cross, etching the Gospel on our hearts.
 At still other times, we might focus on the holy name of Jesus at the center of each Hail Mary, speaking his name tenderly with love as the pulse of our rosary.

 Fourth, it’s easy to fit the rosary into your schedule.
-Do you have two and a half minutes in your day that you can give to God? is is the beauty of the rosary.
+Do you have two and-a-half minutes in your day that you can give to God?
+This is the beauty of the rosary.

 If I need a quick pause in my busy life—just a two-and-a-half-minute break—I can pull out my beads and pray a decade in order to regroup with the Lord and be nourished spiritually.
 That’s all a decade takes: one Our Father, ten Hail Marys, and one Glory Be.
 I can do that easily, pausing for a moment in between emails, in the car, in my office, in between meetings, in between errands.
 I don’t even have to stop some things I’m doing: I can pray a decade while cooking dinner, sweeping the floor, holding a baby, or walking to my next appointment.